sal55/langs/pcl8.md

 * Data, mainly initialisation data for static variables
 * Code, which is sequences of executable instructions for a Stack VM

 The primary data structure is the ST (declarations).
-Each initialised variable in the ST will have a sequence of one or more DATA non-executable instructions.
+Each initialised variable in the ST is a sequence of one or more DATA non-executable instructions.

-Each local function has a sequence the executable IL instructions that are listed below
+Each local function has a sequence of executable IL instructions, the ones that are are listed below

-There is one more auxiliary data stucture, a list of import libraries, which may be needed for the backend to do its job.
+There is also an auxiliary data stucture, a list of import libraries, which may be needed for the backend to complete its job.

-PCL is intended for whole-program compilers with a backend (the bit that comes after the PCL stage) that directly generates executables, or even runs the generated code, without extraneous tools such as linkers.
+PCL is intended for whole-program compilers but can also be used for independently compiled modules (perhaps with more limited output options).

 ### Generating PCL

 This is done via a small library and API that is expected to be compiled-in to the front-end compiler.

 The API is not documented ATM, it is defined by its source module.
-There is no viable textual form of the IL as there was in previous version, only what is displaye for debugging purposes.
+There is no viable textual form of the IL as there was in a previous version, only what is displayed for debugging purposes.

 ### PCL IL Instructions

 More info about instruction layouts and a key to the table is provided later.
-But I will mention that 'Load' and 'Store' are used in place of 'Push' and 'Pop', because the latter tended to get confused with hardware Push and Pop instructions.
+But I will mention that Load and Store are used in place of Push and Pop, because the latter tended to get confused with hardware Push and Pop instructions.

 #### Main IL Instructions:
 ````